Cancer screening is looking for cancer before a person has any symptoms.

 Not all screening tests are helpful and most have risks.
 It is important to know the risks of the test and whether it has been proven to decrease the chance of dying from cancer.

 Some screening procedures can cause bleeding or other problems.
 For example, colon cancer screening with sigmoidoscopy or colonoscopy can cause tears in the lining of the colon.

 Screening test results may appear to be abnormal even though there is no cancer.
 A false-positive test result (one that shows there is cancer when there really isn't) can cause anxiety and is usually followed by more tests and procedures, which also have risks.

 Screening test results may appear to be normal even though there is cancer.
 A person who receives a false-negative test result (one that shows there is no cancer when there really is) may delay seeking medical care even if there are symptoms.

 Finding the cancer may not improve the person's health or help the person live longer.

 Some cancers never cause symptoms or become life-threatening, but if found by a screening test, the cancer may be treated.
 There is no way to know if treating the cancer would help the person live longer than if no treatment were given.
-In both teenagers and adults, there is an increased risk of suicide in the first year after being diagnosed with cancer.
+In both teenagers and adults, there is a rare risk of attempted or actual suicide in the first year after being diagnosed with cancer.
 Also, treatments for cancer have side effects.